 - Having low self-esteem and confidence.

-- Showing an altogether different behavior.
-Parents should observe their child’s mood after school, paying attention to whether or not they come home in a cheerful mood.
+- Showing an altogether different behaviour.
+Parents should observe their child’s mood after school, paying attention to whether they come home in a cheerful mood.
 Their body language will tell you, ‘Mom, something is really wrong here.'”

 - Change is sleeping patterns.
 (Having nightmares, bedwetting, waking several times at night, or refusing to go out of bed in the morning.)